Pilot (New Girl): Plot

-The show begins with Jessica "Jess" Day talking to her friend Cece, a model, about seducing her boyfriend by coming home early and stripping down for him.
-While talking to Cece on the phone, we hear that she is naked in the back of the cab wearing a big trench coat.
+The show begins with Jessica "Jess" Day talking to her her potential new roommates from a craigslist ad about seducing her boyfriend by coming home early and stripping down for him.
+While talking to her friend Cece, a model, on the phone, we hear that she is naked in the back of the cab wearing a big trench coat.
 When asked what her stripper name will be, she replies 'Rebecca Johnson', then 'Two Boobs Johnson', and later 'Tiger Boobs'.
 Jess comes home and her boyfriend Spencer is shocked to see her there, but he is cheating on her with another woman who comes out of the bedroom while Jess is attempting a striptease with pillows and bows.
 While doing a mediocre job on seducing him (taking off the trench coat and doing "sexy stuff' to various objects), the girl comes out and Jess is shocked.
 Now she lives with three single men (whom she found on Craigslist and thought they were women) called Nick, Schmidt and Coach in an apartment.
 During most of the week she lives there, she begins to have mood swings about her break up such as watching Dirty Dancing.
 Her roommates are sick of it and invite her to a bar to find a man on the rebound.
 She ends up on a date but her date bails on her and he goes to the same party as her roommates are at.
 They all go to the restaurant and cheer Jess up by singing "(I've Had) The Time of My Life" proving that they do care about her as a friend.